-Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and
+Course Assessment: Continuous assessment through tutorials, assignments, Methods Quizzes and Minor test and Major Theory Examination

 - 1. Demonstrate basic understanding of foreign exchange market and exchange rates. - 2.
 Demonstrate basic understanding of how to use foreign exchange derivatives and other techniques to manage foreign exchange exposures of firms. - 3.
 Demonstrate basic understanding of the issues pertaining to multinational financing and investment decisions. - 4.
 Demonstrate critical and analytical skills wherein they should be able to make sense out of a mass of information to address relevant issues pertaining to international finance theory.